pa-aggarwal/library-app/README.md

 * Manipulating the DOM in response to events on buttons and forms
 * Following the Model View Controller (MVC) design pattern to separate data from the user interface in the DOM
 * Documenting parameters and return types of functions and methods with [JSDoc](https://jsdoc.app/index.html)
+* How to use local storage to persist data after a browser window closes